Mmodarre/TasmanianTraders-IoT-ConnectedVehicle-Functions/readme.md

-* Don't forget to do "npm install azure-iothub" on the function app console
+* Don't forget to do "npm install azure-iothub azure-iothub-device" on the function app console